sq5bpf/fiin/README.md

 # FIIN - Firmware Inspector v0.2
-(c) 2001,2002 Jacek Lipkowski <sq5bpf@andra.com.pl>
+(c) 2001,2002 Jacek Lipkowski <sq5bpf@lipkowski.org>

-Note: this was originally written in 2001, and was the first generally avaliable tool to decompress firmware images (binwalk was released a few years later).
-I'm making it avaliable again on github for historical purposes.
-Original readme follows:
+*Note: this was originally written in 2001, and was the first generally* *avaliable tool to decompress firmware images (binwalk was released a few* *years later).
+I'm making it avaliable again on github for historical* *purposes.
+If in doubt, use binwalk.
+Original README follows:*

 This (lame/badly written) utility tries to find compressed files in